Frequently Asked Questions

-Q: Will the current full day magnet programs be changing?
+Q: Has the full day magnet program changed?

-A: No. The services at the magnet schools will not be changing.
-We will continue to offer transporation from your neighborhood school to the magnet schools for students qualifed to attend those programs.
+A: No. The services at the magnet schools have not changed.
+We continue to offer transportation from your neighborhood school to the magnet schools for students qualified to attend those programs.

 Q: What will be the difference between magnet and home school service?

-- Math – Instruction for HiCap students will be a grade level above, for example 4th graders will study 5th grade math.
+- Math – Instruction for HiCap students is a grade level above for students in grades 4-5 for the 2022-2023 school year.

 Q: What do I do if I’m not sure about enrolling in HiCap or staying at my home school?

-A: We will be having parent meetings to provide more information and give you an opportunity to ask questions.
-Information about those can be found here.
+A: We have parent meetings to provide more information and give you an opportunity to ask questions.
 Talk to your current teacher and principal to see what they think.
 There are resources on our website that may help you.
-You can find it here.
 Talking to parents of students who are currently in the program can also be helpful.
-You can contact the Shoreline HiCap Advocacy Group at www.shorelinehicap.org.

 Q: If I decide to enroll my student in a magnet program, can I change my mind later and re-enroll her in our home school?

-Q: Who will be teaching the HiCap students at their home schools?
+Q: Who teaches the HiCap students at their home schools?

-A: Each school will have the flexibility to determine how to provide services.
-All of our elementary teachers will be provided training in effective strategies for HiCap students.
-In some cases, their grade level teachers may teach all their subjects the students.
+A: Each school has the flexibility to determine how to provide services.
+All of our elementary teachers are provided training in effective strategies for HiCap students.
+In some cases, their grade level teachers may teach all their subjects to their students.
 In some cases, students may go to another class for math, for example.

 Q: If I don’t choose to have my child receive HiCap services next year, can she or he get services later?

 A: Yes.
-Once a child is identified, they are eligible for HiCap services in any future school year.
+Once a child is identified or grades 2 and above, they are eligible for HiCap services in any future school year.

 Q: Will the District be offering ongoing opportunities for parents to learn about highly capable students?